Purinat33/itcs212_web-server/Documentation.md

 Most notable is known as REST API:
 <p><strong>REST</strong> (Representational State Transfer) API is a type of web service that uses HTTP methods to communicate with clients.
 It is a popular architectural style for building web APIs and is widely used by many popular web services.</p><p>
 REST APIs are built around resources, which are objects or pieces of data that can be accessed and manipulated through a set of HTTP methods.
-These methods include `GET`, `POST`, `PUT`, and `DELETE`.
+These methods include <code>GET, POST, PUT</code>, and <code>DELETE</code>.
 </p><p>
 When a client sends a request to a REST API, it includes a URL that identifies the resource it wants to access or manipulate, along with the HTTP method it wants to use.
 The API then sends a response back to the client, usually in the form of JSON or XML data.
 </p><p>